Young provides Chinese immigrant and Chinese-American cancer patients with physical, emotional, practical and spiritual support.

-When Lucy Young was diagnosed with breast cancer in 1988, she was a pastor’s wife in Queens, N.Y., and terrified of death.
+When Lucy Young was diagnosed with breast cancer in 1987, she was a pastor’s wife in Queens, N.Y., and terrified of death since her two children were just 9 and 10 years old.
 The Chinese-American, who was more comfortable speaking Chinese than English, was afraid to discuss a taboo topic with her Chinese friends and couldn’t find any Chinese-language cancer resources.

 The Herald Cancer Association’s bilingual staff provides Chinese-language referral services and resources, patient- and family-support programs, community events and more.
 In the past decade, the association has provided support to more than 800 breast cancer patients and more than 2,000 cancer patients in Los Angeles.
 It now has cancer ministries in northern California, San Diego, Houston and New York.

 Young, who battled a second round of breast cancer in 2003, says, “I laid aside my financial security to work for those whom I feel are underserved, to get their voices heard.
 In doing so, I found, to my surprise, that I have, in fact, made a living out of a dream.”